PaulleDemon/PeckSpace-support/TermsAndConditions.md

 Company Name reserves the right to monitor all Comments and to remove any Comments which can be considered inappropriate, offensive or causes breach of these Terms and Conditions.

-You warrant and represent that:

-* you own the content you post on the website.
-The peckwoods is in no way responsible for the conetent you post on the website.
-* you will not post pornographic content.
-* No content that causes harm to others.
-* You will not use the website to harrass other users of the website.
-* You will if necessary remove posts that are not appropriate to the website

 We may consider and approve other link requests from the following types of organizations:

 commonly-known consumer and/or business information sources;